Vehicle Data

 What’s happening now

-In Nov 2020, Massachusetts voters overwhelmingly voiced their support for Ballot Question 1, also known as Right to Repair with a 75% vote yes.
-In Nov 2023, Maine followed suit with an 84% vote yes.
-However, the fight for federal legislation to secure our rights across the United States has just begun to protect the 273,000 shops and 900,000 technicians that service the 293 million vehicles on the road.
+In November 2020, Massachusetts voters overwhelmingly voiced their support for Ballot Question 1, also known as Right to Repair with a 75% vote in favor.
+In November 2023, Maine followed suit with 84% voting yes.
+However, the fight for federal legislation to secure our rights across the United States has just begun to protect the more than 270,000 service outlets and 900,000 technicians that service the more than 285 million vehicles on the road.

-If manufacturers are permitted to control access to data, they will have the ability to determine who can repair their vehicles and at what cost.
-Such action would give manufacturers almost total control of the independent repair market, limiting consumer choice and increasing cost and inconvenience by bestowing the car company with almost total power over the aftermarket.
+If manufacturers are permitted to control access to consumer's vehicle data, they will have the ability to determine who can repair their vehicles and at what cost.
+Such action would give manufacturers almost total control of the independent repair market, limiting consumer choice and increasing cost and inconvenience by granting the car company almost total power over the aftermarket.

 The time to act is now – tell your legislator to support The REPAIR Act.